-We had no loans restructured as TDRs during the first three months of 2020 or 2019.
+We had no loans restructured as TDRs during the first three months of 2021 or 2020.
 TDRs are excluded from our nonperforming loans unless they otherwise meet the definition of nonaccrual loans or are past due 90 days or more.

 COVID-19 Industry Exposures.
-The Company's COVID-19 industry exposures at March 31, 2020 were:
+The Company's COVID-19 industry exposures at March 31, 2021 were:

-Restaurant and retail owner-occupied loans totaled \$83.0 million (3.9% of total loans).
-The average loan size is \$285,000.
-There was \$913,000 in classified loans and \$778,000 in loans past due greater than 30 days.
-The related allowance for loan losses to total restaurant and retail owner-occupied loans is 1.98%.

-• Hospitality and assisted living center loans totaled \$113.5 million (5.4% of total loans).
-The average loan size is \$2.7 million.
-There was \$2.8 million in classified loans and no loans past due more than 30 days.
-The related allowance for loan losses to total hospitality and assisted living center loans is 3.36%.
+- Restaurant and retail owner-occupied loans totaled \$100.4 million (4.5% of total loans).
+The average loan size is \$351 thousand.
+There was \$1.8 million in classified loans, \$4 thousand in loans past due 30 days or more, and \$1.3 million in nonaccrual loans.
+The related allowance for loan losses to total restaurant and retail owner-occupied loans is 3.65%.
+As of March 31, 2021, three loans, or 0.5%, of these loans were active modifications as a result of the COVID-19 pandemic. - Hospitality and assisted living center loans totaled \$123.0 million (5.5% of total loans).
+The average loan size is \$2.8 million.
+There was \$52.7 million in classified loans, \$2.8 million in loans past due 30 days or more, and \$2.2 million in nonaccrual loans.
+The related allowance for loan losses to total hospitality and assisted living center loans is 8.76%.
+As of March 31, 2021, approximately 36% of these loans were active modifications as a result of the COVID-19 pandemic.
+All of these modifications were interest-only periods of 12 months or a combination of a 90-day deferral and nine months of interest only.

 Oil and Gas Exposures.
-The Company's direct energy sector loans totaled \$90.0 million (4.3% of total loans) at March 31, 2020.
-There was \$857,000 in nonaccrual loans.
+The Company's direct energy sector loans totaled \$63.5 million (2.8% of total loans) at March 31, 2021.
+There was \$7.7 million in classified loans, no loans past due 30 days or more, and \$89 thousand in nonaccrual loans.
 Management has expanded the monitoring of the loans in this category.
-The related allowance for loan losses to direct engery loans is 3.97%.
+The related allowance for loan losses to direct energy loans is 5.20%.
+As of March 31, 2021, none of these loans were active modifications as a result of the COVID-19 pandemic.